-- 30. Article 7.1 provides that FTSE 350 Companies must provide a statement of compliance with the Order in the Audit Committee Report for each Financial Year. - 31.
+- 32. Article 7.1 provides that FTSE 350 Companies must provide a statement of compliance with the Order in the Audit Committee Report (or elsewhere in the annual report) for each Financial Year. - 33.
 Article 7.2 provides that an Incumbent Auditor must provide to the CMA, within 15 working days of a request, certain information in relation to each of the FTSE 350 Companies for which it is serving as Incumbent Auditor.
 This is so as to assist the CMA in monitoring compliance with and reviewing operation of the Order.